ergoplatform/ergodocs/docs/ef/ergo-foundation.md

 ### Ergo Foundation Members

 **Alexander Chepurnoy (kushti)** has been active in the blockchain field since 2011.
 He has authored over twenty academic papers and has more than fifteen years of experience in software development.
 Prior to co-founding Ergo, he co-founded smartcontract.com (now Chainlink), served as a core developer at NXT, and was one of the first employees at IOHK, where he held the positions of Research Fellow and Team Scorex Manager.
-He manages any bounties relating to the [reference client](node.md) repository and keeps a watch over [sigma-rust](sigma-rust.md) development and any other high-level development and research not covered otherwise.
+He manages any bounties relating to the eference client repository and keeps a watch over [sigma-rust](sigma-rust.md) development and any other high-level development and research not covered otherwise.

 - **Role & Responsibilities:** No official EF duties other than voting.
 Works as a Core Developer on the reference client but is unpaid for this role.